taw00/dashcore-rpm/documentation/howto.12.1-dashcore-collateral-bearing-wallet-setup.gui.md

 You are about to transfer 1000 DASH to your wallet.
 That's a lot of money.
 You want to both save and backup your wallet, but also reduce the odds of someone hacking into your system.

 You can glean a lot of information by reviewing the instruction in [howto.secure-your-dash-masternode.md](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.secure-your-dash-masternode.md), or just take these steps here.
+It's recommended that you review that document and perhaps implement some of the additional suggestions it may provide.

 > _Note: Firewall rules can be a complicated topic.
 These are bare bones git-er-done instructions.
 You may want to investigate further refinement.
 It